Omkar4141/LGMVIP-Data-Science-Internship/README.md

 DataSet Link : https://bit.ly/2TK5Xn5

-#### I have solved following questions related to the given dataset.
+#### I have solved following questions on the basis of given dataset.
 * Data Visualization between year and no of terrorist attack ?
 * Data Visualization between Number of terrorists activities and Countries ?
 * Top 30 Countries in terms of Causalities ?